ianstormtaylor/trigger-event/Readme.md

     'keydown'
     'keyup'

-  Element will default to `window` if none is provided.
+  Element will default to `document` if none is provided.

   Default `options`: